Before and After Gallery

 Clear Aligners

-Clear Aligners are removable orthodontic appliances that uses a series of plastic trays to straighten teeth over time.
-Each Clear Aligners tray makes small adjustments to the position of the tooth.
-You will receive a new Clear Aligners tray on a weekly or bi-weekly basis.
-Similar to traditional metal braces, treatment with Clear Aligners can last anywhere from six to twenty four months.
+Clear Aligners are removable orthodontic appliances that use a series of plastic trays to straighten teeth over time.
+Each Clear Aligner tray makes small adjustments to the position of the tooth.
+You will receive a new Clear Aligner tray on a weekly or bi-weekly basis.
+Similar to Traditional Metal Braces, treatment with Clear Aligners can last anywhere from six to twenty-four months.